 Board member and Alumni Representative

-Kamogelo is on her final year at the University of Cambridge where she is studying medicine.
-She has a BA in Neuroscience and is particularly interested in Neurosurgery as a potential career choice .
+Kamogelo has a medical degree from the University of Cambridge.
+She has a BA in Neuroscience and is particularly interested in Neurosurgery.
 Originally from Botswana, she has had the privilege of participating in the UK Space Design Competition and at the International Space Settlement Design Competition at NASA’s Kennedy Space Center where she was part of the winning team.
 In addition she won the national Rutherford best science knowledge award.

 Nadia Tore Gjerdingen